kermitt2/delft/Readme.md

 With the default BidLSTM-CRF architecture and without any parameter tuning, f1 score of the provided model is __85.85__ when trained with the train set strictly.
 When trained with validation set, f1 score of the provided model is __86.41__.

-For training and evaluating following the traditional approach (training with the train set without validation set, and evaluating on test set), use:
+For training and evaluating following the traditional approach (training with the train set without validation set, and evaluating on test set), the assembled Ontonotes datasets following CoNLL-2012 must be available and converted into IOB2 tagging scheme, see [here](https://github.com/kermitt2/delft/utilities) for more details.
+Then, use:

 > python3 nerTagger.py --dataset-type conll2012 train_eval